BatuhanUlukan/ScrapePcPartWithSelenium/README.md

 ## 🚀 How to Run
 1. **Download or Clone the Scraper**
-   You can get the scraper from [this repository](https://github.com/BatuhanUlukan/ScrapeLinks).
+   You can get the scraper from [this repository](https://github.com/BatuhanUlukan/ScrapeLinks), which is a console application that extracts links from a `.txt` file.
 2. **Run the Console Application**
    Execute the scraper to extract links from the `.txt` file and gather product details from **PCPartPicker**.
 3. **View and Save the Data**